Dilston Castle: The Derwentwater estates after 1716

 The attainder of the 3rd Earl would normally have resulted in his property (including Dilston) passing to the Crown.
 However, he only had a life interest under his 1712 marriage settlement, so that his estates passed to his two-year-old son John, who died aged 18.
-On his death in 1731, the estates would have passed to his uncle Charles Ratclyffe, who was still living abroad, but he had also been attainted in 1716.
+On his death in 1731, the estates would have passed to his uncle Charles Radclyffe, who was still living abroad, but he had also been attainted in 1716.
 After him, the estates might have passed to his son James Bartholomew Radclyffe, 4th Earl of Newburgh, but an act of Parliament, the British Nationality Act 1730 (4 Geo.
 2. c.
 21) had been passed in 1731 amending ("explaining") an act of Queen Anne concerning naturalisation (the Foreign Protestants Naturalization Act 1708 (7 Ann. c.
 5)) so as to exclude the children born abroad to attainted persons from being British subjects.
 This prevented James Lord Kinnaird and any siblings from inheriting (since foreigners could not own land in England) thus the land forfeited to the Crown.

 The Forfeited Estates Commission had offered for sale in July 1723 the interests in remainder in these estates contingent upon the death without male issue of John.
 These were purchased by William Smith of Billiter Square, London for £1,060.
 However the sale was irregular as the original contract was cancelled and a new one made, in the presence of two commissioners (rather than the quorum of four) and without the sale being re-advertised, as required - the sale was declared void by the Forfeited Estates (Derwentwater Estate) Act 1731 (5 Geo.
 2. c.
 23).
 The purchase had been, according to the commissioners' registrar, signed on behalf of a group including John Bond, Sir Joseph Eyles and Matthew White.
 This was speculative, yet would have given Smith and his colleagues property worth £5,000 per year at the time of the sale, and over £6,000 when the sale was impugned.
 Two commissioners were held responsible for the contract (irregular and at an undervalue), Denis Bond and John Birch so expelled from the Commons for their part in the affair, whereas Sir John Eyles and Sir Thomas Hales, who had conducted the original sale and whose names had been on the final contract suffered no penalty.